 Where is the village that can hold our grief?
 Where can we come together to withness what needs to be addressed but can’t be said?

 A capacity for desirable futures

-When i sat in that circle, back in Berlin in the winter of 2018, sharing my deepest shit that needed some light and digestion and composting with people i had never seen before, i understood that i was part of this sudden village.
+When I sat in that circle, back in Berlin in the winter of 2018, sharing my deepest shit that needed some light and digestion and composting with people I had never seen before, I understood that I was part of this sudden village.
 We had created this space that was so needed to shed light on things that were kept in the dark before.
-It was maybe even easier to share the unspeakable in this circle of strangers then with people we would meet again the next day and the day after — strangely enough.
-But it helped me address sadness, grief and brokenness from that day on.
+It was maybe even easier to share the unspeakable in this circle of strangers than with people we would meet again the next day and the day after — strangely enough.
+But it helped me address sadness, grief, and brokenness from that day on.
 It helped to not shy away from the unspeakable, to open my heart, to be courageous, to trust.
 Even in complete strangers.

 The times that lie ahead of us will need us to develop this capacity.
 The sudden village capacity.
 We will need to dream with strangers, grieve with neighbours, trust people we don’t know yet.
 We will need to hold space for people we just met.
 The scatteredness of our tribes and clans and families make it necessary that we come together with people we haven’t met before to process and witness the dying of the old and the birthing of the new on the very land we stand on.
 The melting of the in between into juice and soil, from which desirable futures may or may not emerge.

 So let me try and define the sudden village and the capacities that go along with forming it:

 “A sudden village is a group of people, who have not been a close group before, coming together for a rather short period of time to digest, process, grieve, mourn, learn together, hold space for each other and to perform actions and imaginations that bring life back into numbness, movement into stuckness and words into the unspoken silence in order to witness and perceive the brokenness in the interrelational space in between us.”